Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 ## Education

 ### Hispanic Graduation Rates by County
-This map shows the class of 2019 graduation rates of hispanic people over the counties of Colorado.
+This map shows the class of 2019 graduation rates of hispanic people over the counties of Colorado, based on data from the [Colorado Department of Education](https://www.cde.state.co.us/).
 There appears to be much lower rates in rural counties, though few of them are highly hispanic.

 <a href="https://public.tableau.com/views/COHispanicCounties-Display/HispanicGraduationRatesbyCountyDoc?:language=en&:display_count=y&:origin=viz_share_link">
 <img border="0" alt="Hispanic Grad Rates Map" src="images/HispanicGraduationRatesMap.png"></a>